SciArt/ShadingTriangle_MIPS/README.md

 # Shading triangle - MIPS architecture

 Project for Computer Architecture at WUT.
 It's written in MARS (MIPS Assembler and Runtime Simulator).
+Fixed point numbers were used for calculations.

 ## Input
 - BMP file with its name, width and height.